anautonell/forcefieldPlugins/README.md

 - 👀 I’m a cool Security Plugin!
 - 📫 How to reach me?
 You can reach us on our website (forcefield.ga)
 - :wink: I was created by @anautonell, my owners account is currently unavailable
+- 🆒 I may use my account for personal projects!
+As you can see im trying to host some GitHub bots.
+Credits to their owners.

 !
 WARNING !
 Github is not a official way to get help about ForceField.
 Need help?
 Github isnt our official way to get help, if you wish help please open a ticket in you're panel.